rhitajyotim411/Image-Caption-Generation-in-Bengali/README.md

 # Image Caption Generation in Bengali
-Generated captions in Bengali for images
+Generates caption in Bengali for images.